jackson-family/accio/content/2019/11/2019-11-17-the-framework-of-our-lives.md

 &ldquo;Behold, I say unto you, Nay&rdquo;.

 We have made a covenant and become disciples of Jesus Christ, but all is not done.
-As Nephi says, we must press forward with a steadfastness in Christ".
+As Nephi says, we &ldquo;must press forward with a steadfastness in Christ&rdquo;.

 What does &ldquo;a steadfastness in Christ&rdquo; look like?